Wednesday, August 12, 2015

 After launching like a rocket from the brutal impact, the pilot's bubble is now falling fast.
 It drops out of sight behind the north edge of the outcrop.
-The last of the crash debris, mixed with dust and rocks, are still raining down on the heads of the spectators.
-They are scrambling back and forth on that outcrop, confused and frightened, struggling to get out of the way, but there is no out of the way, and many get hit.
-Plenty of cuts and bruises but none are seriously injured, even as some large chunks crash loudly in between the spectators.
+Throuhg a cloud of dust, the last of the crash debris are now raining down hard on the heads of the spectators.
+They're scrambling back and forth struggling to get out of the way, but there is no out of the way on top of that outcrop and many get hit.
+Plenty of cuts and bruises but none are seriously injured, even as some large chunks crash loudly in between them.

-The rain of debris comes to an end.
-Most of the crowd rushes to the north edge of the outcrop.
+The rain of debris comes to a quick end.
+With the settling dust most of the crowd rushes to the north edge of the outcrop.
 Andee leaps from the stone lounge while Mykee leans over the edge and watches.
 He rushes down and into the crowd forcefully elbowing through the people heading for the north edge.

 "There!
 There!
 I can see it.
 I can see him!"
-Random people in the crowd shout.
-Andee breaks through and reaches the edge.
+Random people shout.
+Andee breaks through the tight crowd stopping precariously close, and leans over the edge.
 He immediately sees the bubble.
 It's stuck in a crevice between a sheer stone face and a small stone ledge.
-The large outcrop is about 900 meters above flat ground, jutting out of the near vertical wall of the mountain.
-The bubble is half way down where the angle of the slope is no longer vertical, but still extremely steep.
+The large outcrop he's on juts out at about 900 meters above flat ground, on the West side of the vertical pillar-like Table mountain.
+The bubble is about a third of the way down, at the point where the crumbly and chunky rocky slope ends, and sheer vertical walls of the mesa begin.
 No lightship or wheeled vehicle can get up there.
 Medical lightships approach from below but have no way of reaching the bubble.
-The Bitani rescue corps would have to climb the 500 or so meters on foot, but the slope is still too steep for them and their medical equipment.
-Only professional climbers would have a chance up this rock.
+The Bitani rescue corps would have to climb the 600 or so meters on foot, but the slope is too steep and jagged for them and their medical equipment.
+Only professional climbers would have a chance up that ever increasing slope.
 A few rescue corps head on foot anyway, and slowly start making their way up the mountain.

-Andee studies the bubble.
-There is a huge crack nearly splitting it in two like a broken egg.
+Andee studies the gleaming obsidian black bubble.
+There is a huge crack nearly splitting it in two.
+It looks like a cracked shiny black egg.
 A bloody hand suddenly comes out through the crack and grabs one of the split sides.